“There is a shade, behind things…”

 I exhibited in several solo exhibitions in the late 1990s and early 2000s.

 In 2015 I began to focus my attention on Hermetic Art as a daily practice, and the fruits of this are the folios and word pieces from 2016 onwards.
-I feel this work is carried by a rich undercurrent that is deep and exciting, and I am eager to explore more of the poetic depths that energise me.
+I feel this work is carried by a rich undercurrent that is deep and exciting.
+I’m eager to explore more of these poetic depths.

 I know we must collectively find another way of engaging with this exquisite planet and this mysterious and limitless consciousness with which we are endowed, and I try to explicate such a way in my works.